ivyy-poison/tp/docs/UserGuide.md

  - Please refer to [how to interpret command formats](#how-to-interpret-command-formats) for more information

-2. Press "enter" on your keyboard and you should see the person information at the end of the employee list.
+2. Press "Enter" on your keyboard and you should see the person information at the end of the employee list.

 Here are the potential error messages that you may receive and here's how to fix them: